Kistareddypet

-Kistareddypet is a small village situated in Ameenpur Municipality of Sangareddy district in the Indian state of Telangana.
+Kistareddypet is a residential suburb situated in Serilingampally Zone, Cyberabad Municipal Corporation of Sangareddy district in the Indian state of Telangana.
 Its land area covers about 450 acre.
 Ilapur and Patel Guda are sub-villages (Omlets).
 The village is zoned as a Multipurpose Residential Zone by the HMDA, and is inside the Outer Ring Road.
-It is off ORR Exit 3, very near the Bollaram Industrial Area, and the Medical Equipment Zone.
+It is off ORR Exit 4, very near the Bollaram Industrial Area, and the Medical Equipment Zone.
 The reverse osmosis water supply is managed by BHEL.
-Some ventures in Kistareddypet include Rainbow Meadows,Sri Mytri Villas, BSR Colony, BHEL 3BHK Villas, BDL-1200 Villas, Meher Villas, Lakeview Enclave Villas, and Durga Nagar.
+Some ventures in Kistareddypet include Rainbow Meadows, Sri Mytri Villas, BSR Colony, BHEL 3BHK Villas, BDL-1200 Villas, Meher Villas, Lakeview Enclave Villas, and Durga Nagar.

 Demographics

 Kistareddypet's population as of 2020 was 5308, composed of 2725 males and 2583 females.